Demo

 Discover & Govern Access with the Discovery Engine:

-• Zluri simplifies data analysis and discovery for your IT team with five robust methods: SSO, finance management, API integrations, optional desktop agents, and optional browser extensions.
+• Zluri simplifies data analysis and discovery for your IT team with nine robust methods: MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).

 Streamlined Lifecycle Management with Automation Engine: